Category: Newsletters & Articles

 For further information regarding these matters, please contact Mr. Probst at 248 740 5680 or via email.

 There comes a time when a person considering or going through a divorce decides to break the news to friends or family.
+You may find yourself asking how to support a friend going through divorce or how to help a family member going through divorce.
 There are certain things you can do if a friend or family member decides to confide in you:

 - Listen.
 The first (and often, best) thing that you can do is listen; in my more than 30 years dedicated to the practice of family law, my clients tell me that the people they hold most dear months – and even years – later, are the ones who were there to “lend an ear” when it was most needed.